stefanotravelli/seam-2.2/examples/wiki/README.txt

 - Install JBoss Application Server 4.2.3 GA

-- Edit build.properties
+- Edit build.properties and configure the path to your jboss-4.2.3-GA installation directory

-- Upgrade/downgrade the Hibernate libraries to the ones bundled with this application:
-  'ant upgradehibernate' will replace the libraries in server/default/lib of JBoss AS 4.2.3 and also copy the required ehcache.jar.
-  (Sorry, but no other version works currently and the 4.2.3 bundled libraries are too old.)

 - Install MySQL 5.x and start it

 - Obtain the correct JDBC driver for your MySQL version and copy it into server/default/lib/ of JBoss AS

-- The 'dev' default deployment profile will use the default MySQL 'test' database with user 'test' and no password, a fresh database schema will be exported to the database on each redeploy
+- The 'dev' default deployment profile will use the default MySQL 'test' database with user 'test' and no password, a fresh database schema will be exported to the database on each redeploy, you do not have to do anything if these defaults are acceptable

 - Call 'ant deploy'